-More than five million scientific tests are performed annually at the Department of General Services (DGS), Division of Consolidated Laboratory Services (DCLS) utilizing more than 600 different protocols and techniques.
+Almost six million scientific tests are performed annually at the Department of General Services (DGS), Division of Consolidated Laboratory Services (DCLS) utilizing more than 650 different protocols and techniques.
 Compiling accurate results quickly, provides safety and security to customers and improves business processes.
 For example, by receiving accurate test results in a timely manner the Virginia Department of Health, a DCLS customer, can take appropriate action if there is a disease outbreak.
 Attaining and maintaining an annual cumulative accuracy rate of 99% or better when testing proficiency samples allows the DGS to ensure lab results are being prepared appropriately.
+For the years 2002 through 2008, the DCLS had an average accuracy rate of 99%.